ashishsingh8298/NewsMonkey/README.md

+# News Monkey

-# This app gives you latest news based on different category
+This app gives you latest news based on different category